7 Ways to Deliver the Best Onboarding Experience for New Hires

 4. Entice Passive Candidates

-• Showcase company culture.
+Showcase company culture.
 Branding could include videos, social media, photos and images, articles, or podcasts.

-• Highlight civic responsibility.
+Highlight civic responsibility.
 Sponsoring charity events, taking initiatives to reduce your environmental impact, and publicly showing that your organization is committed to positively impacting society can help you build a good reputation as an employer.

-• Emphasize your DEI focus.
-More than half of job candidates say that a diverse workforce is paramount when deciding which companies deserve their applications.
+Emphasize your DEI focus.
+More than half of job candidates say a diverse workforce is paramount when deciding which companies deserve their applications.
 Your employer brand should reflect your commitment to DEI initiatives.

 5. Use a CRM

-Finding and sourcing passive candidates is a challenge.
+Finding and recruiting passive candidates is a challenge.
 But it doesn’t have to be.
 Engaging with prospective employees correctly can help you source the best talent.
 A CRM (customer relationship management) software system can allow this.

 6. Set up a Referral Program